ChenyuLiu24/ChenyuLiu24.github.io/_pages/about.md

 <div class="home-intro">
 My name is Chenyu Liu.
 I am a Ph.D. student in Epidemiology & Biostatistics at Case Western Reserve University, working at the intersection of statistical methodology and applied research.
 Methodologically, I focus on separation in logistic regression and the development of analytical methods for microbiome data.
 On the applied side, I analyze complex clinical and omics datasets to identify meaningful biomarkers and strengthen statistical inference in translational research.
+I also provide statistical consulting for researchers who are less familiar with quantitative methods.
 </div>

 <div class="home-highlight">